comhendrik/ArrowGame/README.md

 # ArrowGame
-An arrow shooting game for the playdate
+My first Playdate Game.
+An arrow shooting demo.
+I just tried somethin new and used this project for understanding of game development.